lonelycode/tyk-io-site-content/v1.8/host-manager.md

 date = 2014-07-29T09:31:36Z
 [menu.sidebar_v1_8]
     weight = -100

 +++

 The host manager is a utility that helps you manage Tyk reloads (deprecated - now integrated into Tyk Gateway) and to manage your
 NGinX configuration and server.

-API's managed by Tyk tend to live behind long, obscure ID's and have unfriednly URLs, e.g.:
+APIs managed by Tyk tend to live behind long, obscure IDs and have unfriendly URLs, e.g.:

 	http://gateway.domain.com:8080/3b7e73fd18794f146aab9c2e07b787bf/widgets

 In order to get around this, you can set up NGinX to reverse proxy friendly subdomains such as api.domain.com to Tyk by the API ID (that long number in the first URL).

-If you have a rapidly changing API landscape, or are running Tyk with with multiple teams that each have their own APIs and are running many of them at once, then you will want to automate subdomain management jsut for simplicities sake.
+If you have a rapidly changing API landscape, or are running Tyk with with multiple teams that each have their own APIs and are running many of them at once, then you will want to automate subdomain management just for simplicities sake.

 This is what the host manager is good for, it has a series of site templates (similar to those found in sites-enabled of your nginx setup) that it will generate for each API that it finds when a change occurs to your Tyk Gateway definitions.